Gmclau96/Gmclau96.github.io/README.md

 # Features
 This application allows users to:
 Search recipes in a search bar by name or recipe category
-Filter recipes by a commin list of ingredients
+Filter recipes by a common list of ingredients
 View a picture of selected recipe
 View cooking time and serving size
 View if recipe is suitable for vegans/vegetarians